galenseilis/old_blog/_posts/gutsick-gibbon-robert-carter-statistics.md

 where $n$ is the sample size.
 This is clearly an increasing function in $n$, so the interval will get wider with sample size.

 So provided that the true distribution eventually overlaps with the biased distribution, and our samples from the biased distribution are exchangeable, then with a sufficiently large sample there will exist a weighting function which corrects for the bias.
+However, if you are just starting with a sample then you will magically know whether you have enough data.
+Nor will you always have the experimental standards (e.g. [chemical standards](https://www.chemicool.com/definition/standards.html)).
+So while Dr. Carter's claim is technically false, there is a lot of truth to it in practice.

 #### Are weighted averages about non-normality?